April 6-8, 2025

 .

-Since our founding, MEFA’s mission of college affordability has been to help students and families access and afford higher education and reach financial goals through education programs, tax-advantaged savings plans, low-cost loans, and expert guidance.
-All of our work aligns with our ever-present goal to support the independence, growth, and success of students and families.
+MEFA’s mission, since our founding in 1982, been to help students and families access and afford higher education and reach financial goals through education programs, tax-advantaged savings plans, low-cost loans, and expert guidance.
+All of our work aligns with the ever-present goal to support the independence, growth, and success of students and families.

 .